 Here are some common rules that countries like Ireland, the UK, Canada, Australia, and the USA all share:

-You can scatter ashes on property that you own without any permission.
+You can scatter ashes on the property that you own without any permission.

-If the space is privately owned, you’ll need to get permission from the owner.
+If space is privately owned, you’ll need to get permission from the owner.